tsaqib/tsaqib/README.md

 ### Hi, I'm Tanzim Saqib. 👋

-I am a chief engineering futurist with mastery in Fintech, startups & chaotic engineering puzzles.
+I am an engineering futurist with mastery in Fintech, startups & chaotic engineering puzzles.

 What I do daily: strategic innovation, large-scale architectures, category-defining products and people-first culture.
 Sensemaking of an incredibly high stake and complex business problem.